JudeSafo/All_Language_Model/README.md

 # Ecocrumb - ESG Reporting Handler

-The Ecocrumb (End-to-End) script is a utility script that automates the processing of PDF files to generate topics and parsed sections data.
-It utilizes other supporting scripts such as `pdf_to_text.sh`, `run_topic_modeling.sh`, and `parse_by_topic.sh`.
+The Ecocrumb (End-to-End) executable, `ecococrumb` is a command line utility to automate the various aspects of this work. the processing of PDF files to generate topics and parsed sections data.
+ESG reports are almost always pdf files (rarely .ppt or .pptx).
+The work contained in the various folders can be summarized as follows:
+1. _esgreportcrawler_ - used to curate the data used for the remainder of this work.
+In total 924 [ESG reports]([url](https://s3.console.aws.amazon.com/s3/buckets/esgreportswebcrawl?region=us-east-2&prefix=esgreports/reports/&showversions=false)) were crawled, 541 of which are good company related

 # Getting Started